pieroproietti/penguins-eggs/README.md

 ./eggs
 ```
 ## npm
-Soon, but not today,  will be possible also to install it, directly from npm.
+Soon will be possible to install it by node package manager (npm).
+Eg:
 ``` bash
 sudo npm i penguins-egg -g
 sudo eggs
 ```
-Of course, you need NodeJs omstalled.
+Of course, you need a working NodeJs 8.x or better installed.

 ## packages
-Later, I hope in december, to release a Debian/Ubuntu packages for penguins-eggs.
+Later, I hope in december, to be able to release a Debian/Ubuntu package.

+## It's all Folks!
 No need other configurations, penguins-eggs are battery included or better, the live is inside! :-D

 ## informations